Michael Doheny: Life in the US

 Upon immigrating to the United States, Doheny returned to practising law in order to support himself.
-However, he remained active in Irish Republican circles, of which there was no shortage in the city as it swelled with other Young Irelander exiles.
+However, he remained active in Irish Republican circles, which were common in the city as it swelled with other Young Irelander exiles.
 There were tensions amongst the conservative and radical Young Irelanders in New York, exemplified by an incident involving Doheny and Thomas D'Arcy McGee.
 Accounts of the incident vary.
-One version suggests that McGee accused Doheny of boasting, drunkenness, and incompetence and in response, Doheny attempted to push McGee down an open cellar on the street they were walking.
+One version suggests that McGee accused Doheny of boasting, drunkenness, and incompetence and in response Doheny attempted to push McGee down an open cellar on the street they were walking.
 Historians James Quinn and Desmond McCabe note that John Blake Dillon made similar accusations against Doheny, and therefore they may not have been without foundation.
 Another account of the altercation between Doheny and McGee suggests that Doheny challenged McGee to a duel, but McGee refused.
 Enraged, Doheny assaulted McGee.
-Apparently, McGee was arrested but not charged with a crime.
+McGee was apparently arrested but not charged with a crime.

 Unfortunately for Doheny, this was not the only violent altercation he was involved in during this first year in America.
 Doheny was involved in a public debate over the policies of Daniel O'Connell with O'Connell loyalist Patrick H. O’Conner.
 After the event, Doheny and O'Conner confronted each other in the street and got into a fistfight.
 A duel between the two was arranged, but supposedly on the day it was due to occur, O'Conner departed for Ireland.

-In 1849 Doheny wrote the book The Felon's track, which recounted in a very critical way the history of the repeal movement and the 1848 rebellion.
+In 1849, Doheny wrote the book The Felon's track, which recounted in a very critical way the history of the repeal movement and the 1848 rebellion.
 Doheny was particularly critical of O'Connell's involvement.
 The book was quite successful and reprinted several times.
 In turn, Doheny became in demand as a speaker at Irish-American societies.
-Doheny also contributed a memoir on Geoffrey Keating, a 17th-century Irish historian from Doheny's native Tipperary, to John O'Mahony's translation of Foras Feasa ar Éirinn, which O'Mahony was working on for several years.
+Doheny also contributed a memoir on Geoffrey Keating, a 17th-century Irish historian from Doheny's native Tipperary, and John O'Mahony's translation of Foras Feasa ar Éirinn, which O'Mahony was working on for several years.

-Right from his initial arrival in New York, Doheny had become involved in the city's Irish-centric militias.
-In November 1851 Doheny was elected as Lieutenant Colonel of the 69th New York Infantry Regiment, and in September 1852 he became Colonel of a new regiment the Irish Republican Rifles.
+From his initial arrival in New York, Doheny had become involved in the city's Irish-centric militias.
+In November 1851, Doheny was elected as Lieutenant Colonel of the 69th New York Infantry Regiment and in September 1852, he became Colonel of a new regiment the Irish Republican Rifles.
 These Irish controlled militias generally had Irish Independence as an objective but were often fraught with infighting over strategy and leadership battles.